splunk/observability-workshop/docs/module5/teams.md

 ![Show Menu](../images/module5/M1-l7-25.jpg)

-If you made a type you can use the Rename Token option to correct the name of your token.
+If you made a typo you can use the Rename Token option to correct the name of your token.

 ---

-If you need to make sure a token  cannot be used a to send Metrics in you can Disable a token.
+If you need to make sure a token cannot be used to send Metrics in you can Disable a token.
 Click on the Disable button to Disable the token, this means the token cannot be used for sending in data to SignalFX.

-The line with Your Token should turn greyed out to indicate that is been Disabled as you can see in the screenshot below.
+The line with Your Token should become greyed out to indicate that is has been Disabled as you can see in the screenshot below.

 ![Token disabled](../images/module5/M1-l7-26.jpg)